Director of Tree Preservation

 Centrally coordinate between the five borough forestry offices to ensure standard application of urban forestry best practices, including safety standards and procedures, certifications and trainings, and tree preservation protocols and practices across sties.

 Work with other Parks divisions, agencies, utilities and/or trade associations to enforce Department of Parks and Recreation (DPR) tree preservation and protection policies.

 Coordinate Parks’ tree restitution program including tree valuation methodology and forms, and restitution program tracking.

 Research new materials, methods and policies relating to tree care and protection and urban forestry.

-Plan and coordinate urban forestry safety training and professional development classes within the agency and in collaboration with other
+Plan and coordinate urban forestry safety training and professional development classes within the agency and in collaboration with other institutions as necessary.